google/google-ctf/infrastructure/kubernetes/walkthrough.md

 ## First, call create_challenge.sh to copy the skeleton
 Run the following command to create a challenged called "demo-challenge"
 ```
-. create_challenge.sh demo-challenge
+./scripts/challenge/new.sh demo-challenge
 ```

-This will create a directory called demo-challenge, and if you look inside it (check files/chal for example), you'll find out the challenge details and configuration.
-The file in files/chal is executed every time there's a TCP connection on port 1.
+This will create a directory called `demo-challenge` under the `challenges` directory, and if you look inside of it (check files/chal for example), you'll find out the challenge configuration.
+The file in `files/chal` is the entry-point, that means it is executed every time there's a TCP connection.
 This demo challenge just runs bash, but a real challenge would instead expose a harder challenge that doesn't just give out a shell.

 In the next step you'll find out how to create a docker image with the newly created challenge.

-## Then, create the image
+## Then, build the image
 Run the following command this only needs to be done if you want to build the challenge, **but not to deploy it.**
 ```
-./create_image.sh demo-challenge
+./scripts/challenge/build.sh demo-challenge
 ```

-This creates the "image", which means the docker image.
+This builds the "image", which means the docker image.
 Depending on how complex your challenge will be, this can be very fast or take forever.

 Now to deploy it, run the following command, this builds and deploys the challenge, **but doesn't expose it to the internet.**

 ```
-./deploy.sh demo-challenge
+./scripts/challenge/deploy.sh demo-challenge
 ```

 This will deploy the image to your cluster, and will soon be consuming CPU resources.
 The challenge will automatically scale based on traffic.